-“Our anniversary was in September.
-We started dating at the end of September and he didn’t introduce me to his parents until December.
+“Our anniversary was in October.
+We started dating at the beginning of October and he didn’t introduce me to his parents until December.
 It took months… Jesus, how is he already in a new relationship?
 We’ve been broken up for what?
 Two months?
 That’s all I get?
 Two months?
 Christian gave you two years, I get two months?
 Didn’t those three years mean anything to him?”

 “Of course they did, Kate,”